makersacademy/bowling-challenge/README.md

 We are using jasmine to test our javascript classes

 * To run the tests, run 'npm test' in a terminal.
 You should see the result in the terminal

+## START THE APP

+run 'cd client' and then 'npm start'

+this should then start up a browser with the project